 In collaboration with Dr. Shi, a former member of the lab, we encountered a case in China where two siblings both began to develop idiopathic progressive cognitive decline starting from age six, and were suspected to have an undiagnosed neurological disease.
-In collaboration with Dr. Shi, exome sequencing identified NAGLU as the most likely candidate gene with compound heterozygous mutations.
+Exome sequencing identified NAGLU as the most likely candidate gene with compound heterozygous mutations.
 Sanger sequencing confirmed the recessive patterns of inheritance, leading to a genetic diagnosis of Sanfilippo syndrome (mucopolysaccharidosis IIIB).
 Biochemical tests confirmed the complete loss of activity of alpha-N-acetylglucosaminidase (encoded by NAGLU) in blood, as well as significantly elevated dermatan sulfate and heparan sulfate in urine.
 Structure modeling revealed the mechanism on how the two variants affect protein structural stability.
 For more details, see https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-014-0066-9.

 3. Ogden syndrome (novel syndrome)

 One of the early examples to identify genes for "novel syndrome" was Ogden syndrome, a previously unreported infantile lethal disorder, involving a mutation in NAA10.
 Together with Dr. Gholson, we identified the disease gene by chromosome exon X capture and next-generation sequencing.
 For more details, see https://www.cell.com/ajhg/fulltext/S0002-9297(11)00210-2.

 4. RBCK1 deficiency syndrome (novel syndrome)

 5. TAF1 deficiency syndrome (novel syndrome)